operator-framework/operator-controller/docs/drafts/derive-serviceaccount.md

   shipped with the bundle
 * Rules to manage any other namespace-scoped resources
 * Permissions to create the necessary roles and rolebindings for the controller to be able to perform its job
-* Get, list, watch, update, patch, delete the specific resources that get created
+* Get, list, watch, update, patch, delete the specific resources that get created/

-If no ServiceAccount is provided in the ClusterExtension manifest then the manifest will be rejected.
-The installation will fail if the ServiceAccount does not have the necessary permissions to install a bundle.
+### Manual process for minimal RBAC creation

+There are no production tools available to help you understand the precise RBAC required for your cluster extensions.
+However, if you want to figure this manually you can try the below:

+* Create all the intial rbac and then iterate over the ClusterExtention failures, examining conditions and updating the RBAC to include the generated cluster role names (name will be in the failure condition).
+* After reading the failure condition, update the installer RBAC and iterate until you are out of errors.
+* You can get the bundle image, unpacking the same and inspect the manifests to figure out the required permissions.
+* The `oc` cli-tool creates cluster roles with a hash in their name, you canquery the newly created ClusterRole names, reduce the installer RBAC scope to have the ClusterRoles needed ,this can include generated roles.
+You can achieve this by allowing the installer to get, list, watch and update any cluster roles.

 ### Sample snippets of ClusterRole rule definitions